morphhyy/java-college/learn/arrays/README.md

 int num[] = {2,7,1,9,7}
 ```

 - Note that we have not provided the size of the array.
-In this case, the Java compiler automatically specifies the size by counting the number of elements in the array
+In this case, the Java compiler automatically specifies the size by counting the number of elements in the array.

 ```java
 //declare